zeek/zeek/scripts/base/frameworks/input/readers/ascii.zeek.rst

 Interface for the ascii input reader.

-The defaults are set to match Bro's ASCII output.
+The defaults are set to match Zeek's ASCII output.

 :Namespace: InputAscii